 \section{Conclusion}

-In this paper, we introduced a machine learning technique to accelerate the solution of online MICPs arising in robotics.
-We extended the MLOPT framework~\cite{Bertsimas2019,Bertsimas2019a} to exploit the MICP structure arising in practical applications.We discarded redundant strategies corresponding to equivalent globally optimal solutions.
+In this paper, we presented \coco{}, a machine learning technique to accelerate the solution of online MICPs by exploiting the structure of problems arising in practical applications.
+We discarded redundant strategies corresponding to equivalent globally optimal solutions.
 In addition, we exploited the separable structure of robotics problems to design task-specific strategies.
-Numerical examples show that our approach achieves prediction accuracy greater than $95\%$ and suboptimality less than $10\%$ when the prediction is not correct in common robotics setups such as a cart-pole system with walls, a free-flying space robot and task-oriented grasps.
-We also obtained from 1 to 2 orders of magnitude speedups compared to commercial solvers.
+Numerical examples show that our approach results in greater than $90\%$ feasibility, with more than $90\%$ of solutions being globally optimal in common robotics setups such as a cart-pole system with walls, a free-flying space robot, and task-oriented grasps.
+We also obtained 1-2 orders of magnitude speedups compared to commercial solvers.
 The proposed algorithm is, therefore, suitable to compute MICP solutions in real-time with high reliability and speed.

 Future contributions will focus on providing theoretical guarantees on how to characterize the strategy space by effectively sampling the parameter space of the problems and to bound the optimality gap of feasible solutions found online.
 Additionally, we would like to explore the application of this proposed framework towards mixed-integer non-convex problems appearing in robotics such as task planning.